diginize/homebridge-go-e-charger/README.md

 You can use this plugin to add multiple go-eChargers to HomeKit.
 Therefore, multiple platform configurations are needed.
 If you are using [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) you can simply use the ui to configure the plugin.

+> :warning: Adding more than one charger is not fully tested.
+Please provide feedback if issues with multiple chargers occur.

 Basically each platform configuration consists of three configuration values:

 | key | type | description |